 The Transcreation or Translation Team

-Like many roles in marketing, transcreation and translation are probably duties you’ll want to outsource unless your primary copywriter or copywriting team is bilingual.
+Like many roles in marketing, transcreation, and translation are probably duties you’ll want to outsource unless your primary copywriter or copywriting team is bilingual.
 Similar to hiring for a traditional writing role, you’ll get better results if you work with a subject matter expert or someone with experience in your industry.
 Check writing samples of similar work to ensure anyone you’re considering produces high-quality translations.
-If you don’t speak the language you’re translating to, work with a consultant or another neutral third party who can help you gauge skill.
+If you don’t speak the language you’re translating to, work with a consultant or another neutral third party who can help you gauge your skill.

 Reference Materials for Your Translators